dmerejkowsky/efrei-2023-st2-tst-prj/README.md

 You will be using a web application (Human Relations Database Manager), or hr-db for short.

-There a 16 instances deployed on `https://hr.dmerej.info` - each team has its own instance.
+There a 23 instances deployed on my server.
+From `https://a.hr.dmerej.info` to `https://z.hr.dmerej.info` - each team has its own instance.
 Please only use your instance!

 Each instance shares the same code, and the production code is intentionally buggy (at least 3 bugs, probably more)